Charlie LeDuff: Biography

 Charlie LeDuff was born in Portsmouth, Virginia.
 He is one eighth Ojibway.
 He discovered as an adult that his paternal grandfather was Creole (of African and French descent).

 LeDuff grew up in Westland, Michigan.
 He attended Winston Churchill High School in Livonia, Michigan and the University of Michigan.
 At the University of Michigan, LeDuff was a brother of the Theta Delta Chi fraternity.
 His father served in the U.S. Navy.
 His parents' marriage ended in divorce.
 He has a deceased sister and stepbrother.
 LeDuff has four surviving siblings.
 He has lived in many cities around the country and the world.
 Before joining The New York Times, LeDuff worked as a schoolteacher and carpenter in Michigan and a cannery hand in Alaska.
 He has also worked as a baker in Denmark.

-LeDuff currently lives with his wife, Amy Kuzniar, and his daughter in Pleasant Ridge, Michigan, a northern suburb of Detroit.
+LeDuff previously lived with his wife, Amy Kuzniar, and his daughter in Pleasant Ridge, Michigan, a northern suburb of Detroit.
 He considers himself a political independent, and is a practicing Roman Catholic.
 LeDuff is also a member of the Sault Ste.
 Marie Chippewa tribe of Michigan.

+In December 2023, LeDuff was arrested and charged with domestic violence after a 911 call to his home.
+LeDuff pleaded not guilty, was released on bail and is prohibited from contacting his wife.
+On May 14, 2024, the charges against LeDuff were dismissed, after his wife invoked her Fifth Amendment rights and refused to testify.